onebelarusianguy/Telegram-JavaScript-Chart-contest/README.md

 Preview [demo](https://likeaprothemes.com/stuff/charts_v2/)

-Maybe someday if I will need a chart library I finish it ;p
+Maybe someday if I will need a chart library I finish it 😉